MegaMek/megamek/megamek/docs/ai-readme.txt

 The Bot crashes sometimes.
 (Boo!)
 The Bot can't handle alternative victory conditions.
 It still tries to kill you,
 	no matter what.
 The Bot can't handle Double-Blind.
+(It just sits there, having no target to attack.)

 Usage:
 The bot works with most units: mechs, tanks and infantry.
 Memory wise, normal MM needs 20 MB + .5 MB for each entity + 1 MB for each board.
 The bot will need an additional 15 MB + 2 MB for each entity.
-There are a few bugs that will cuase it to stop responding, usually, there will be a stack trace associated with the error in megamek.log, please save this log, and post it as a bug on Sourceforge.
+There are a few bugs that will cause it to stop responding, usually, there will be a stack trace associated with the error in megamek.log, please save this log, and post it as a bug on Sourceforge.
 You can restart your game from the last save.